stefanmielke/eremit64/README.md

 - Ported assets using [ngine](https://github.com/stefanmielke/ngine) from tga to the sprite format supported by libdragon
 - Made it draw every frame (since it was calling `SDL_Flip` every frame I had to make at least one change either way)
 - Used `debugf` to get the `printf` used (also changed `fprintf` calls to `printf`)

+## Building

+Use [libdragon-cli](https://github.com/anacierdem/libdragon-docker) on the root directory to build.